-The most prominent feature in the profile is the crust-mantle boundary (Fig. 5).
-The Moho topography of the Central System has been suggested, by gravity modelling (De Vicente et al., 2007) and seismic receiver functions (RF) (Mancilla & Diaz, 2015), to have a gentle bulk in a synform-like structure of long wavelength, increasing its thickness up to 2-3 km 365 with respect to its surroundings.
-The crust-mantle discontinuity here is not presented as a unique and sharp reflection, but by a change in the reflectivity pattern instead.
+The Moho topography of the Central System has been suggested, by gravity modelling (De Vicente et al., 2007) and seismic receiver functions (RF) (Mancilla & Diaz, 2015), to have a gentle bulk in a synform-like structure of long wavelength, increasing its thickness up to 2-3 km with respect to its surroundings.
+The crust-mantle discontinuity here

+(Fig. 5) is not presented as a unique and sharp reflection, but by a change in the reflectivity pattern instead.
 We have interpreted the discontinuity (Fig. 5) at 9.5-12 s (29-38 km), based on the position of a boundary between a highly reflective crust that passes to an upper mantle characterized by low-reflectivity and small-amplitude events.
-In normal-incidence seismic data, the contrast between high and low reflectivity (or transparent) has been used as the criteria to define the position of the Moho (Carbonell et al., 2013).
-This reflectivity boundary is irregularly distributed, being shallower to the N, around 9.5-10 s (29 km) and deepening in the central part of the profile, although shallowing again to the S. Accordingly, below the highest peak of the Central System, an overlap of two Moho branches is found (Fig. 5), being the deepest set of reflectors at 12 s TWT (38 km).
-This package of reflectivity is limited to the recordings of two stations and covers a distance of ≈15 km, while the whole thickening covers an area of ≈100 km, going from the southern border of the Central System and to the southern part of the Duero Basin.

-375 The fact that the presence of these deeper reflections is limited to 2 stations might not be a structural feature, but related with the methodology itself.
+In normalincidence seismic data, the contrast between high and low reflectivity (or transparent) has been used as the criteria to define the position of the Moho (Carbonell et al., 2013).
+This reflectivity boundary is irregularly distributed, being shallower to the N, around 9.5-10 s (29 km) and deepening in the central part of the profile, although shallowing again to the S. Accordingly, below the highest peak of the Central System, an overlap of two Moho branches is interpreted (Fig. 5), being the deepest set of reflectors at 12 s TWT (38 km).
+This package of reflectivity is limited to the recordings of two stations and covers a distance of $\approx 15$ km, while the whole thickening covers an area of $\approx 100$ km, going from the southern border of the Central System and to the southern part of the Duero Basin.
+The fact that the presence of these deeper reflections is limited to 2 stations might not be a structural feature, but related with the methodology itself.
 Because GloPSI uses near vertical incident energy, it is insensible to steeply tilted structures, as the reflection of these cannot be recorded below the same station.
 Thus, if a steep angle is found in a structure below the Central System, our results would not recover it.
 Furthermore, the frequency content of such distant earthquakes is quite low, limiting the vertical resolution that can be resolved.
 As a consequence, other reflections shallower than those two already retrieved but deeper than the Moho, between these two and the S limit of the CS, might not be resolved with the frequency used in our study, or the signal could be mixed with that of the lower crust.